Government of Goiás

 The Government of Goiás, a state in Brazil, includes an executive, the State Governor, a Legislative Assembly and a judiciary.
 The State Governor is directly elected for 1-2 four year terms.
 The main governmental headquarters is called the Palácio das Esmeraldas.
 The judiciary includes the Court of Justice and other courts.

 Executive

-As of 2019, the Governor was Ronaldo Caiado, and the Vice-Governor was José Eliton.
+As of May 2026, the Governor is Daniel Vilela, and the Vice-Governor position is not currently held due to Daniel Vilela being appointed from Vice Governor to Governor.

 Legislative

 The legislature is located in the state capital, and meets at Alfredo Nasser Palace.
 It includes 41 elected deputies, who server four year terms.
-The president of the assembly was Jardel Sebba.
-The first substitute was Fábio Sousa.
+The president of the assembly is Bruno Peixoto.

 Judiciary

 The highest court in Goiás is the Court of Justice of the State of Goiás.
-It has a president, Vítor Barbosa Lenza, and a vice president, Leobino Valente Chaves.
-Its comptroller was Beatriz Figueiredo Franco.
+It has a president, Leandro Crispim, and a vice president, Amaral Wilson de Oliveira.